Skip to content

 Filters

-You may filter the list, use search tokens separated by space and Rapise will do search in text of Version and Status columns.
-Space serves as an AND logical operator.
-Let's see a few filter examples:
+You can filter the list by using search tokens separated by spaces; Rapise will search within the text of the Version and Status columns.
+A space serves as an AND logical operator.
+Here are a few filter examples:

 Actions

-• When a Not loaded version is selected use Download button to download the binaries and create a profile.
+• When a Not loaded version is selected, use the Download button to download the binaries and create a profile.

 Chrome for Testing Profile